j0rdiC/sportly-server-express/controllers/authentication.md

 ### **1.4 Refreshing the access token.**

 - Validate the refresh token.
+- If the refresh token is invalid / expired the client should login again.
 - Decode the refresh token to get the user id.
-- If the refresh token is invalid / expired the client should login again.
 - Check if the user exists.
 - Generate new access and refresh tokens (remember the refresh token will be saved in the database).
-- Since this is for a mobile app only one device will be used to login, so we can overwrite the refresh token in the database.
+- Since this is for a mobile app only **one device** will be used to login, so we can **overwrite the refresh token** in the database.
 - By doing this we invalidate the previous refresh token.
 This is a good practice to avoid security issues.
-Also known as blacklisting.
+Also known as **blacklisting**.
 - Again if we wanted to access the server from multiple devices we would change the implementation.

 ```js